-Although nothing beats a full screening at the Institute, self-assessment is often helpful.
-Take the free one-page Cardiac Risk Assessment Quiz.
+Although nothing beats a full screening, self-assessment is often helpful.
+Take the free Cardiac Risk Assessment Quiz.

 Results from any assessment that indicate more than a 15-percent chance of a heart attack in the next 10 years should be addressed with your physician as soon as possible.

 Heart Risk Check

 You can reduce your risk of heart attack and brain attack (stroke).
 Start by becoming aware of your risk factors – the personal characteristics and habits that increase your chances of developing heart disease or stroke.
 Some of them you can’t change or control; some you can by making a few changes in your daily habits.
 The following factors may increase your risk.
 Check all boxes in the quiz that apply to you.